buddhist-uni/buddhist-uni.github.io/_content/monographs/last-days_vajira-story.md

 status: featured
 ---

-A classic and beautiful translation of this important and immersive tale from the Pāli Canon.
+A classic translation of this important and immersive tale from the Pāli Canon.